-Hijri Calendar Adoption
+Hijri Calender Adoption

 How the Sahabah, may Allah be pleased with all of them, agreed on the Hijri Calendar to be the official calendar for the governance of the Ummah's affairs